 This is already a demonstration that oriented crystals are a novel and viable tool for the measurement of the polarization of a steady $\gamma$-ray source.
-It should be noted that what we have presented are worst-case scenario estimates: the pair production cross-section asymmetry (between different polarization states) is higher if electrons and positrons both carry around half of the photon energy~\cite{apyan2008}.
+It should be noted that what we have presented are worst-case scenario estimates: the pair production cross section asymmetry (between different polarization states) is higher if electrons and positrons both carry around half of the photon energy (\cite{apyan2008}).
 Thus, by doing a more refined analysis with a more complex (position-sensitive) detector, where only a set of the acquired events is used, it should be possible to significantly lower the exposure necessary to acquire the desired statistics for a single source.
-Moreover, by further optimizing the detector geometry (e.g., radiator thickness, material, etc.), the data taking strategy (e.g., reducing the number of points in the angular scan) and the mission orbit (e.g., Lagrangian point orbit, where Earth occultation is minimal and Sun exposure is maximum), it should be feasible to achieve even better results.
-Finally, such a detector would surely achieve a large Field-of-View, due to its small thickness and large effective area: multiple sources could thus be observed at the same time.
-In this sense, oriented crystals are definitely a viable solution which should be explored in the early future: the technology required to develop such detectors is already available, as it is the one required to maintain the alignment of a satellite detector.
+Moreover, by further optimizing the detector geometry (e.g., radiator thickness, material, or configuration), the data taking strategy (e.g., reducing the number of points in the angular scan), and the mission orbit (e.g., Lagrangian point orbit, where Earth occultation is minimal and Sun exposure is maximum), it should be feasible to achieve even better results.
+Finally, such a detector would surely achieve a large field of View, due to its small thickness and large effective area: multiple sources could thus be observed at the same time.
+In this sense, oriented crystals are definitely a viable solution which should be explored in the early future: the technology required to develop such detectors is already available, {as is} the one required to maintain the alignment of a satellite detector.

-It is worth noting that this technology enables polarization studies well beyond the GeV scale.
-In the 10--100~GeV range, the asymmetry can be significantly larger; despite the sharp decrease in photon flux, the required statistics is reduced by about an order of magnitude in this high-energy regime~\cite{apyan2008}.
+As a final note, it is worth mentioning that this technology enables polarization studies well beyond the few-gigaelectronvolts scale.
+In the 10--100~GeV range, the asymmetry can be significantly larger; despite the sharp decrease in photon flux, the required statistics is reduced by about an order of magnitude in this high-energy regime (\cite{apyan2008}).